Brown: Brown eyes

 With few exceptions, all mammals have brown or darkly-pigmented irises.
 In humans, brown eyes result from a relatively high concentration of melanin in the stroma of the iris, which causes light of both shorter and longer wavelengths to be absorbed and in many parts of the world, it is nearly the only iris color present.
-Dark pigment of brown eyes is most common in East Asia, Southeast Asia, South Asia, West Asia, Oceania, Africa, Americas, etc. as well as parts of Eastern Europe and Southern Europe.
+Dark pigment of brown eyes is most common in East Asia, Central Asia, Southeast Asia, South Asia, West Asia, Oceania, Africa, Americas, etc. as well as parts of Eastern Europe and Southern Europe.
 The majority of people in the world overall have dark brown eyes.
-Light or medium-pigmented brown eyes are common in Europe, Afghanistan, Pakistan and Northern India, as well as some parts of the Middle East.
+Brown irises range from highly pigmented, dark brown (almost black) eyes, to very light, almost amber or hazel irises composed partially of lipochrome. of Light or medium-pigmented brown eyes are common in Europe, Afghanistan, Pakistan and Northern India, as well as some parts of the Middle East, and can also be found in populations in East Asia and Southeast Asia, but are proportionally rare.
 (See eye color).

 Brown hair

 Brown is the second most common color of human hair, after black.
 It is caused by higher levels of the natural dark pigment eumelanin, and lower levels of the pale pigment pheomelanin.
 Brown eumelanin is more common among Europeans, while black eumelanin is more often found in the hair on non-Europeans.
 A small amount of black eumelanin, in the absence of other pigments, results in grey hair.
 A small amount of brown eumelanin in the absence of other pigments results in blond hair.